ZhangYichi1994/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yichi Zhang is a PhD candidate of automation at Central South University.
+Yichi Zhang received his Ph.D. in Control Theory and Engineering from Central South University in 2023.
+He is a Engineering Intelligence candidate in CALT.
 His research interesets include Cyber-Physical Systems, Complex Networks, Artificial Intelligence, and Data Mining.

 Yichi Zhang received a bachelor's degree in automation from Central South University, Changsha, China, in 2016.
 He is currently a PhD candidate at Central South University.